vortextangent/urlShortener/README.md

 - code must have 100% unit test coverage, with PHPUnit configured as strict as possible
 - code must provide an executable specification (PHPUnit's testdox feature)
 - code must not contain any todo comments
-- code must not contain unneccessary generalizations or speculative features
+- code must not contain unnecessary generalizations or speculative features
 - keep things as simple as possible